Robust Estimation and Inference in Panels with Interactive Fixed Effects: Introduction

 \citet{beyhum2022factor}, \citet{fan2022learning}, and \citet{bai2023approximate} consider estimation and inference in various settings under a regime in which a lower bound on the strength of the factors can decrease with $N$ and $T$, but is large enough that factors can be consistently estimated.
 This is analogous to the ``semi-strong'' regime in weak instrument and related settings; see \citet{andrews2012estimation}.
 While the semi-strong regime requires careful theoretical analysis, the fact that factors can be consistently estimated leads to asymptotically unbiased and normal estimators for the main effect $\beta$.
 Our results apply to semi-strong and strong regimes as well, while also allowing for weak factor regimes in which factors cannot be consistently estimated.

-Finally, \citet{cox2022weak} develops tools for inference in low-dimensional factor models with weak identification.
-In \citet{cox2022weak}, the primary objects of interests are the covariance of the factors and the loadings.
-The baseline model in \citet{cox2022weak} does not include observed covariates, whereas we focus on estimation and inference on $\beta$, the coefficient on $X_{it}$, exclusively.\footnote{\citet{cox2022weak} mentions that observed covariates could, in principle, be incorporated in his framework as long as they are uncorrelated with the unobserved effects, which is a primary worry in the panel literature.}
+Finally, \citet{cox2024weak} develops tools for inference in low-dimensional factor models with weak identification.
+In \citet{cox2024weak}, the primary objects of interests are the covariance of the factors and the loadings.
+The baseline model in \citet{cox2024weak} does not include observed covariates, whereas we focus on estimation and inference on $\beta$, the coefficient on $X_{it}$, exclusively.\footnote{\citet{cox2024weak} mentions that observed covariates could, in principle, be incorporated in his framework as long as they are uncorrelated with the unobserved effects, which is a primary worry in the panel literature.}

 The rest of this paper is organized as follows.
 Section \ref{sec:MainIdea} introduces the framework and describes construction of the debiased estimator and bias-aware CI.
-Section \ref{sec:linear_factor_implementation} provides additional implementation details for the factor model.
+Section \ref{sec:linear_factor_implementation} provides implementation details.
 Section \ref{asymptotic_section} provides formal statistical guarantees.
 Section \ref{sec: numerical} considers numerical and empirical illustrations.
-Appendix \ref{sec: proofs} contains proofs of the results in the main text.
-Appendix \ref{computational_details_appendix} provides additional computational details.
-Appendices \ref{sec: MC app} and \ref{sec: empirical app} contain additional results for the numerical and empirical illustrations.
+A supplementary appendix contains all proofs and additional results for the numerical and empirical illustrations.